rae-107/travel-tracker/README.md

 ## Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
-Travel tracking app that fetches data from a local server find all of users past, upcoming and pending trips.
-Allows user to input a date, duration, number of travelers and select a destination and calculates the price before booking.
-Allows user to book trips new trips and POSTs new trip to local server.
+Travel tracking app that fetches data from a local server to find all of users past, upcoming and pending trips.
+Allows user to input a date, duration, number of travelers and select a destination, then calculates the price before booking.
+Allows user to book new trips and POSTs new trip to local server.
 App keeps track of how much money each user has spent for the current year.

 </div>